 The FASTER Scale: Catching Relapses Before They Happen

 The FASTER scale by Michael Dye is a tool that allows individuals to self-monitor their recovery.
 If used correctly it can increase success rates of all program outcomes.
 This seminar will cover the biblical and clinical foundations of the FASTER scale, as well as offer practical tips for using it in a program.

 Serving Homeless Homeschoolers

 One of the ways the pandemic stretched families is in schooling.
 Many families found out that they really could homeschool their kids.
-But what can homeschooling look like when you don't have a home?
-Is there a place for homeschooling in rescue missions and kindred minsistries?
+But what can homeschooling look like when you don’t have a home?
+Is there a place for homeschooling in rescue missions and kindred ministries?
 This session will explore: homeschooling compatibility, benefits, legal considerations, requirements, curriculum, structure, and more.

 Power and Control: Men and Healthy Relationships